Dariusz Gilman is the head coach and owner of Capital Fencing Academy, a fencing facility he opened in August 2013.

 She received her Masters in Creative Writing Prose Fiction at the University of East Anglia in Norwich, England, and is the author of ONE FOR ALL, a genderbent reimagining of The Three Musketeers that was published by Farrar, Straus & Giroux in March 2022.

 Nick Ferrara is a veteran sabre fencer with more than 20 years of fencing experience.
-As a competitive fencer, Nick currently holds an "A" rating in sabre, the highest possible rating, and has won gold medals in individual and team sabre events at the national level.
+As a competitive fencer, Nick currently holds an "A" rating in sabre, the highest possible rating, and has won multiple gold medals in individual and team sabre events at the national level.

 Nick has a broad breadth of experience in fencing, including experience at the collegiate, local, regional, national, and international levels.
 He has held ratings in all three weapons (foil, epee, and sabre), and has more than 15 years of experience as a referee in all three weapons.
 Nick is currently a certified referee observer, providing mentorship for developing referees throughout the DC metro area.